Overview of Enalapril Enalapril is a medication used to treat high blood pressure and heart failure. It works by relaxing blood vessels, which helps blood flow more easily through your body and reduces the pressure on your heart. This means your heart doesn't have to work as hard to pump blood, and

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with enalapril:
+Check interactions with Enalapril:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.